Clearer Navigation, Better Access: Helping Older Adults Find Essential Services

 Project Overview

-Sound Generations connects older adults in the Seattle area to essential services — transportation, food security, health support.
-Their website wasn't.
-A year-long UX engagement to find out why, and fix it.
+Sound Generations connects older adults in the Seattle area to essential services like transportation, food security, health support.
+A year-long UX engagement to find out why users weren’t using their online resources, and fix it.

 Role